<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Think of end caps as the billboards of your aisles.
 These displays are placed at the very end of gondola runs, where they are guaranteed to catch the eye of customers moving through your store.
 This prime real estate is perfect for highlighting new arrivals, seasonal items, or special promotions.
 Because they are high-visibility spots, end caps are incredibly effective at driving impulse buys.
 Specialty racks, like spinner racks or tiered displays, serve a similar purpose by creating a focal point for specific product categories.
 Both are powerful tools for breaking up the monotony of a long aisle and creating visual interest.

-Freestanding and Pallet Displays: Create High-Impact Zones
+Freestanding Displays for High-Impact Zones

 Freestanding displays are standalone units that can be placed anywhere on the sales floor to create a high-impact zone.
 They are often used to build a "shop-in-shop" experience or to feature a large quantity of a single product.
 Pallet displays take this a step further, often arriving pre-stocked from the manufacturer and ready to be placed directly on the floor.
 Both options are excellent for grabbing customer attention and are easy to set up and move around.
 They work especially well for bulk items or promotional campaigns where you want to make a big statement without a permanent installation.